Christian-Nunnally/christian-nunnally.github.io/visual-drop.md

 ### Demo #3
 <iframe width="560" height="315" src="https://www.youtube.com/embed/q0rIDTZ0bcU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Installation Instructions (Windows 10)
 Visual Drop is a set of plugins for Diiagramr that can be installed directly from inside the Diiagramr application.

-#### Get Diiagramr
+#### Install Diiagramr
 1. Download Diiagramr setup.exe from [https://diiagramr.blob.core.windows.net/diiagramrinstall/setup.exe](https://diiagramr.blob.core.windows.net/diiagramrinstall/setup.exe)
 1. Run setup.exe **Windows smart screen will warn agaisnt running the application, this is because it is not a signed application.
 Proceed at your own risk**
 1. Click 'Install' and Diiagramr should automatically download, install, and run

-#### Get the plugins for Visual Drop
+#### Install the plugins for Visual Drop
 1. Open Diiagramr
 1. From the `Tools` menu select `Tools`-> `Libraries` to open the Library Manager
-1. In the Library Manager find 'diiagramrfadecandy'
+1. Wait for the plugins list to load (this may take a while).
+In the Library Manager find 'diiagramrfadecandy'
-1. Click install, which will automatically download and install the Visual Drop plugin into Diiagramr
+1. Click install, which will automatically download and install the Visual Drop plugin into Diiagramr (this may take a while)
 1. Restart Diiagramr.

-# History **WIP**
+# History **(WIP)**

 #### The inspiration (Version 1.0)
 It all started when I got a little [DIY color organ kit](https://www.jameco.com/jameco/products/prodds/2155541kitinstructions.pdf).
 No microprocessors, just good 'ol fashioned electronics.
 Here's a video: